KUHLwasStolen/E92dashModEnder3Display/README.md

 On my vehicle the easiest place to tap into KCAN seems to be by the rear PDC (park distance control) module.
 This module might not be installed on your car.
 Alternatives include the iDrive and ultrasonic overhead alarm sensor, which are both not installed nor pre-wired on my car.
-The only problem with the PDC is that it is mounted in the trunk of the car and I want the information on the dash of my car... (see below)
+The only problem with the PDC is that it is mounted in the trunk of the car and I want the information on the dash of my car...
-But at least for testing it seems to be the most promising and safest location to me.
-Again, this may vary depending on the options installed in your car.

-**Update:** To solve the problem with the ESP in the trunk and display in the front, I have come to the conclusion that it is probably best to deviate from the originally planned all-in-one solution.
-I am now sure that I want to have an ESP32 in the trunk of the car attached to the KCAN to collect data.
+To solve this problem I want to have an ESP32 in the trunk of the car attached to the KCAN to collect data.
 Then I want another ESP32 with the LCD on the dash of the car.
 Communication between them is handled via ESP-NOW.
-This solution avoids having to run long wires through the car or having to tap into the KCAN in places where I'm not comfortable.
+This solution avoids having to run long wires through the car and enables us to mount the CAN-sniffer in the best place in each individual car.
-Another advantage is that this allows us to expand the network of devices in the car pretty easily.
+Another advantage is that this allows us to expand the network of devices in the car pretty easily, as we just have to add another receiver which can then handle the data as wished.
 From my testing during development, this approach has been very reliable and also responsive.
 I have also found similar projects using ESP-NOW, which seems to support my findings.

 #### Relevant information from KCAN